ShenQingchuan/vue-docs-tr-helper/README.md

 Provide commands:
  - `anchor-tag`: replace selection text to a valid anchor tag form.
  - `anchor-tag-file`: replace all headings of a markdown file to valid anchor tags form.

+### 0.0.5

+Provide English source content when mouse pointer hover on a line. (only in markdown files)

 -----
 ## Following extension guidelines